tatemazer/AcaiaArduinoBLE/README.md

 * false for latching switches such as Linea Mini/Micra, etc.

 `REEDSWITCH`
 * true if a reed switch on the brew solenoid is being used to determine the brew state.
-This is typically not necessary so set to FALSE by default
+This is typically not necessary so set to FALSE by default.
+This feature is only available for non-momentary-switches.

 ## Demo